durandtibo/iden/docs/docs/howto/shard.md

 - `get_uri`
 - `is_initialized`

-Ideally, the instantiation of a shard object should be lightweight and the data should be loaded in memory only when the `get_data` is called.
+Ideally, the instantiation of a shard object should be lightweight and the data should be loaded in-memory only when the `get_data` is called.